 3P seminars

 Calling all early or mid career researchers!
 The 3P platform was created during lockdown as a way of allowing early career scientists the opportunity to present and discuss their research online to the scientific community, thereby continuing their professional development.
-Cure Parkinson’s, Van Andel Institute and World Parkinson Coalition co-host these interactive presentations focused on neurodegenerative research.
+Cure Parkinson’s, Van Andel Institute and World Parkinson Coalition co-hosted these interactive presentations focused on neurodegenerative research.

 Find out more